Kidney Disease in Pets and Enteric Dialysis

 If You Choose Enteric Dialysis Therapy

 Schedule frequent, regular checkups with your veterinarian.
-CKD is a progressive, degenerative condition that is almost always accompanied by other disease conditions.
+Chronic kidney disease in pets is a progressive, degenerative condition that is almost always accompanied by other disease conditions.
 Also, your veterinarian can screen for underlying conditions that may be causing the kidneys to perform poorly.

 Pets with CKD frequently suffer nausea or loss of appetite and may refuse to eat the therapeutic diet.
 Do not make drastic changes to your pet’s diet.
 Be cautious when introducing any new foods or supplements.
 Start with small additions and gradually increase the dosage.
 If you usually feed one meal per day or leave food in the bowl, try switching to scheduled, smaller meals throughout the day.
 It is better to have an animal eat a full meal of less-than-ideal food than half of a meal of perfectly balanced therapeutic food.

-A lack of appetite may also be due to the fact that kidney friendly diets are notoriously bland.
+Because kidney-friendly diets are notoriously bland, pets may suffer from a lack of appetite.
 Try adding foods that boost flavor and aroma, such as carrots, fish oil or chicken broth.
 Be sure these additions are low in minerals, especially sodium, potassium and phosphorus.
-Avoid bone broths, which may have a higher lead content than stocks made from predominately meat and skin and cooked for much shorter lengths of time.
+Avoid bone broths, which may have higher contents of minerals, including lead, than stocks made from meat and skin, and cooked for much shorter lengths of time.

-Please note: this article has been provided for informational purposes only.
+Please note: this article on chronic kidney disease in pets has been provided for informational purposes only.
 If your pet is showing signs of illness, please consult a veterinarian as quickly as possible.